codename-rainier/website/_interests/interests.md

 ---

-Dogs, biking, hiking, photography, RC related stuff and fixing cars are such a treat!
+Dogs, biking, hiking, fishing, photography, RC related stuff and fixing cars are such a treat!